bostrot/wsl2-distro-manager/README.md

 Then it will update version numbers, build sign and commit everything with the push.
 This will take the configuration from the file `certs/pubspec.yaml` and replace the version (`xxx` in the pubspec.yaml) with the current version from the running pubspec file.

 You can also sign it manually by adding the msix config to the end of the pubspec.yaml file and then run `flutter pub run msix:create`

+### Why a GUI

+WSL is great.
+It makes it very simple to spin up new workplaces with different systems for the project you need or just testing.

+### Other

 This project is made with [Flutter](https://flutter.dev/docs) for Desktop :)